Is White Knight Syndrome a Bad Thing?

 While this doesn’t have to develop into a toxic behavior if their sense of self-worth becomes intertwined with these actions — it could spell trouble in the long run.

-“In clinical therapy, I have seen this pattern get identified even after low self-esteem has been attended, now someone might use all their therapy knowledge to help the people they are dating or partner identify their mental health concerns and start them on their healing journey,” says Moraya Seeger DeGeare, a licensed marriage and family therapist and In-House Expert at Paired.
+“In clinical therapy, I have seen this pattern get identified even after low self-esteem has been attended, now someone might use all their therapy knowledge to help the people they are dating or partner identify their mental health concerns and start them on their healing journey,” says Moraya Seeger DeGeare, a licensed marriage and family therapist.

 “What can happen is that supportive partner’s craving to know they helped, often has them missing the key fact that we each need to have the desire and motivation to work on our own mental health, someone can’t do it for us.”